domoszlai/bezier2biarc/README.md

 ## Implementation

-The algorithm will be explained in a future blog post at dlacko.blogspot.com.
+The algorithm will be explained in the blog post at [http://dlacko.blogspot.com/2016/10/on-approximation-of-bezier-curves-by.html](http://dlacko.blogspot.com/2016/10/on-approximation-of-bezier-curves-by.html)

 ## Usage